Feel (Robbie Williams song): Chart performance

 In the United Kingdom, "Feel" peaked at number four on the UK singles chart, spending four weeks inside the top 10.
 The song topped the charts in Hungary, Italy, Portugal, and the Netherlands.
 It was also successful in Canada, where it reached the top 10 and spent a total of 20 weeks on the chart.
 It was the most played song in Europe in 2003.
-Despite Williams' major success in most of the world, "Feel" failed to reach the US Billboard Hot 100, but reached number 28 on the Billboard Adult Top 40.
+In the United States, "Feel" reached number 28 on the Billboard Adult Top 40.
 "Feel" has sold 625,000 copies in the UK as of September 2022.

 Music video

-The video was directed by Vaughan Arnell and shows Williams in a cowboy-like lifestyle.
+The music video for "Feel" was directed by Vaughan Arnell and shows Williams in a cowboy-like lifestyle.
 It gained some attention in the United States thanks to Daryl Hannah's appearance as Williams' love interest.
 There were two versions of the same video, one shot in black and white and the other in colour and was filmed in Sundre, Alberta, Canada.